hiveot/hub.capnp/docs/README-TD.md

 # HiveOT IoT Model

+## What Are 'Things'?

-## I/O Devices, Gateways, Publishers, Services are IoT 'Things'
+I/O Devices, Gateways, Publishers, Services are IoT 'Things'.

 Most IoT 'things' are pieces of hardware that have embedded software that manages its behavior.
 Virtual IoT devices are build with software only but are otherwise considered identical to hardware devices.
 Services can also be provided as Things.